Skip to main content

 Through a comprehensive and diverse portfolio of courses that encompass the liberal arts, specialized content-specific coursework, and applied internship experiences, the ESS program prepares each student to excel in careers that are meaningful and stimulating.

-Above and beyond professional career preparation, the ESS program is also designed to prepare students for graduate level study in academics areas encompassing the Exercise Sciences and Allied Health Professions.
-The ESS program is tailored to prepare students for various credentialing exams, specifically those offered through the National Strength and Conditioning Association and American College of Sports Medicine.
+Above and beyond professional career preparation, the ESS program is also designed to prepare students for graduate-level study in academic areas encompassing the Exercise Sciences and Allied Health Professions.
+The ESS program is tailored to prepare students for various credential exams.

 Student Learning Outcomes